janusquadrifrons/J-Tools4AutoCad/README.md

 -Purpose       : Simplifying 3rd-party drawings.

 #### GETNESTEDLAYERNAMES
--Function      : Retrieves layer names of a nested objectand its nested chain of blocks.\
+-Function      : Retrieves layer names of a nested object and its nested chain of blocks.\
 -Purpose       : XREF management.